rutar-academic/rutar.org/content/writing/how-to-build-a-personal-webpage-from-scratch.md

 - `display: grid`: this element is specifying a grid layout for its children.
 - `row-gap: 5px`: have some space between the rows
-- `grid-template-columns: auto auto`: determine the width of the columns automatically
+- `grid-template-columns: auto auto`: we have two columns, and we want to determine their widths automatically
-- `grid-template-rows: 60px auto`: set the first row (containing the header and navigation bar) to have height 60 pixels, and the second row to be sized automatically based on the content
+- `grid-template-rows: 60px auto`: we have two rows, where the first row (containing the header and navigation bar) has a height of 60 pixels, and the second row is sized automatically based on the content
 - `grid-template-areas: ...`: assign names to the areas.
   We have `header` in the top left, `nav` in the top right, and `ct` everywhere else (spanning both columns).
   Note that the names can be whatever you would like (there is no special meaning assigned to using `header` and `nav`).